isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-07-post-from-britannia-to-the-nco-club.md

 [^1]:The history of the SVC was featured in the article “Beach Road Camp and the Singapore Volunteer Corps”, which appeared in Vol 12, Issue 2 (July–October 2016) of *BiblioAsia* magazine.
 [^2]:Yue, R. (1952, December 17).
 [Million dollar club house to open today](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19521217-1.2.114.2).
 The Singapore Free Press, p.
 1; Yue, R. (1952, December 17).
 [It’s one of the nicest clubs in the East.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19521217-1.2.114.7) *The Singapore Free Press*, p.
 2. Retrieved from NewspaperSG.
 [^3]:[Britannia Club for public use](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/newnation19730428-1.2.43).
 (1973, April 28).
 New Nation, p.
 6; [HDB to give reservists preference.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19740318-1.2.72) (1974, March 18). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.
 [^4]:Yue, R. (1952, December 17).
-Million dollar club house to open today.
-The Singapore Free Press, p.
+[Million dollar club house to open today](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19521217-1.2.114.2). *The Singapore Free Press*, p.
 1; Yue, R. (1952, December 17).
-It’s one of the nicest clubs in the East.
-The Singapore Free Press, p.
+[It’s one of the nicest clubs in the East.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19521217-1.2.114.7) *The Singapore Free Press*, p.
 2. Retrieved from NewspaperSG.
-[^5]:Shackle Club opened.
-(1947, July 3).
+[^5]:[Shackle Club opened.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19470703-1.2.66.9) (1947, July 3).
 The Straits Times, p.
-7; New centre for troops: Work starts on new Forces club.
-(1951, July 10).
-The Straits Times, p.
+7; [New centre for troops: Work starts on new Forces club.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19510710-1.2.110) (1951, July 10). *The Straits Times*, p.
 7. Retrieved from NewspaperSG.
-[^6]:Nuffield pool may be ready in June.
-(1951, April 6).
-The Straits Times, p.
+[^6]:[Nuffield pool may be ready in June.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19510406-1.2.87) (1951, April 6). *The Straits Times*, p.
 4; ‘A boon’ to the forces.
-(1951, December 20).
-The Straits Times, p.
+(1951, December 20). *The Straits Times*, p.
 6. Retrieved from NewspaperSG.
 [^7]:Yue, R. (1952, December 17).
-It’s one of the nicest clubs in the East.
-The Singapore Free Press, p.
+[It’s one of the nicest clubs in the East.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19521217-1.2.114.7) *The Singapore Free Press*, p.
 2. Retrieved from NewspaperSG.
-[^8]:Beauty show for the troops.
-(1953, May 16).
-The Straits Times, p.
+[^8]:[Beauty show for the troops.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19530516-1.2.55) (1953, May 16). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.
 [^9]:Interview with Carol Traynor.
 [^10]:Interview with John Harper.
 [^11]:Forces look for a pin-up girl.
 (1956, February 20).
 The Straits Times, p.
 7. Retrieved from NewspaperSG.